DiarmuidLeahy/NavWell-Admin-Console/README.md

 grunt serve
 ```

 NavWell is now fully installed and you can begin configuring and conducting experiments.
-The Virutal Reality application can be downloaded from [NavWell VR](https://github.com/DiarmuidLeahy/NavWell-VR "GitHub Repo")
+The Virtual Reality application can be downloaded from [NavWell VR](https://github.com/DiarmuidLeahy/NavWell-VR "GitHub Repo")